Home Staging & Painting Increase ROI

 If it doesn’t come off easily and just becomes shinier it is oil.

-When testing white paint you should chose a coloured rag so you can see the white paint on it.
+When testing white paint you should choose a coloured rag so you can see the white paint on it.

 If you find oil paint it can be painted; however you need to first use a “conversion” primer.
 Most of the manufacturers make a product for this purpose.